This feature is available in Ultimate edition only.

 New Task Name - the name for the new Task

-Click the Copy button.
+Click Copy.
 The Task will be copied and you will be returned to the Manage Tasks page.

 Tasks can be deleted from the Manage Tasks page on the top menu by selecting Tasks -> Manage Tasks.